Detachment Focus: Iconoclast Fiefdom (Updated November 19, 2025)

 This Detachment offers a very good set of Stratagems to work with, giving you tools for improving both your Chaos Knights and your DAMNED chattel.
 There’s a surprising amount here that either keys off Damned units or benefits them directly.

-• Soul Hunger (1 CP) – After a Chaos Knight unit fights, you can use this.
+• Soul Hunger (Soul Hunger, 1 CP) – After a Chaos Knight unit fights, you can use this.
 If that Chaos Knights model killed a model in the fight phase, it can heal D3 wounds, or D3+2 if you killed something that was battle-shocked.
-While the D3 is unreliable, it’s a great way to keep your war dogs topped up throughout the game.
+While the D3 is unreliable, it’s a great way to keep your war dogs topped up throughout the game and it combos with the Diabolical Resilience Stratagem to give you back wounds that are slightly more valuable.

-• Unrestrained Rage (1 CP) – Used in your Movement phase on a Chaos Knights unit which just finished an Advanced or Fall Back move.
+• Unrestrained Rage (Strategic Ploy, 1 CP) – Used in your Movement phase on a Chaos Knights unit which just finished an Advanced or Fall Back move.
 It can still shoot and charge this turn.
 This is by far, without exaggeration, the best stratagem Chaos Knights have access to.
-Keeping your knights from being tied down is massive and the ability to present a turn one threat with a karnivore or knight lancer is massive.
+Keeping your knights from being tied down is massive and the ability to present a turn one threat with a Karnivore or Knight Lancer is massive.
 Don’t sleep on this one.

-• Preserve The Idols (1 CP) – When something moves within 9” of a Chaos Knight unit, a Damned unit within 6” can move 6” closer to the enemy unit.
+• Preserve The Idols (Strategic Ploy, 1 CP) – When something moves within 9” of a Chaos Knight unit, a Damned unit within 6” of your unit can move 6”, but it has to end its move closer to the enemy unit.
 This is a bit restrictive but a super powerful stratagem for protecting your knights from melee threats.
 Reactive moves are also just some of the most powerful stratagems in the game just due to being able to control the table.
 This is great for screening against your knights, moving to block key melee threats from crashing in.

-This is an amazing set of stratagems to work from.
+This is a very solid set of stratagems to work from.
 Specifically Unrestrained Rage, Preserve The Idols, and Wretched Masses.
 If there’s any downside its that it’ll be hard to save the CP for Wretched Masses because you’ll be using the other two so often.
-The other thing worth mentioning is the absence of Diabolic Bulwark (aka Rotate Ion Shields).
-Not having this and no defensive stratagem to replace it is a bit of a bummer but I would simply roll 5’s.
+The big thing missing here is a dedicated defensive stratagem like Diabolic Bulwark, but you can make do with what’s here.

 Knight Abominant - Norman